10 Tips and Tricks for the Aspiring Haunted House Actors

 7 – Avoid repetitive movements to avoid injury.
 It might be no problem to squat behind a bush and jump out a few times or to swing that big hammer around and bang on that metal drum but if you do it a hundred times in a night you might be really sore the next day, you could even injure yourself.
 Know your limits and ease into a physically demanding scene.

 8 – You should also avoid or otherwise be very careful with the scarecrow routine.
 A scarecrow routine is any routine in which the scare actor pretends to be a prop and then moves suddenly when a person comes near.
 It’s a great, easy way to get a scream.
 It’s also a good way to get punched in the face.
 Unfortunately many visitors to haunted houses will be pretty rough with props, especially prop bodies.
 Its not uncommon to see people punch foam corpses or hit fake monsters.
-Pretend to be a prop and you’ll be shaking hands with danger!
+Pretend to be a prop

 9 – Develop an out for your routine just in case they don’t run and scream.
 So you’ve got your chainsaw, you rev it up and appear from behind a tree.
 You start running toward a visitor… and they just keep walking.
 Now you’re right on top of them, revving that chainsaw as much as you can, but nothing.
 Be assured that continuing to run that motor isn’t going to get you a scare and now the entire interaction is getting awkward.
 This is why you need an out.
 It could be as simple as continuing to run past the unshakable guests when you don’t see them running in fear.
 Perhaps you come up with a joke or find some other reason to disengage that keeps you in character.
 Anything is better than continuing to try to get a jump scare, you get one shot and if you miss it, move on.

 10 – Build a repertoire of comebacks.
 When people come through a haunted house and experience your routine they will often try to crack jokes.
 This is a common defense mechanism.
 Unsurprisingly most people aren’t that clever so you will start to hear the same comments night after night.
-Improving with visitors to the haunted house can be difficult but since they’re saying the same things over and over, use that to your advantage.
+Improv with visitors to the haunted house can be difficult but since they’re saying the same things over and over, use that to your advantage.
 Take downtime between scenes to come up with some real zingers and next time someone cracks a joke about your ‘bad breath’ you can have the group in awe of your amazingly clever retort.